 Conveniently located to serve The Woodlands, Houston, and Shenandoah

-Women with very large, pendulous breasts may experience a variety of medical problems caused by the excessive weight-from back and neck pain and skin irritation to skeletal deformities and breathing problems.
-Bra straps may leave indentations in their shoulders.
-And unusually large breasts can make a woman-or a teenage girl-feel extremely self-conscious.
+Women with very large, pendulous breasts may experience a variety of medical problems caused by excessive weight-from back and neck pain and skin irritation to skeletal deformities and breathing problems.
+Bra straps may leave indentations on their shoulders.
+And unusually large breasts can make a woman or a teenage girl feel extremely self-conscious.

 Breast reduction, technically known as reduction mammaplasty, is designed for such women.
 The procedure removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 It can also reduce the size of the areola, the darker skin surrounding the nipple.
 The goal is to give the woman smaller, better-shaped breasts in proportion with the rest of her body.

-If you’re considering breast reduction, this will give you a basic understanding of the procedure- when it can help, how it’s performed, and what results you can expect.
+If you’re considering breast reduction in The Woodlands, this will give you a basic understanding of the procedure- when it can help, how it’s performed, and what results you can expect.
 It can’t answer all of your questions, since a lot depends on your individual circumstances.
 Please be sure to ask your doctor if there is anything about the procedure you don’t understand.

 The Best Candidates for Breast Reduction

 Breast reduction is usually performed for physical relief rather than simply cosmetic improvement.
 Most women who have the surgery are troubled by very large, sagging breasts that restrict their activities and cause them physical discomfort.

 In most cases, breast reduction isn’t performed until a woman’s breasts are fully developed; however, it can be done earlier if large breasts are causing serious physical discomfort.
 The best candidates are those who are mature enough to fully understand the procedure and have realistic expectations about the results.
 Breast reduction is not recommended for women who intend to breastfeed.